Metropolitan Museum of Art: Deaccessioning works of art

 The Met has always deaccessioned works to improve the collection by using the proceeds to purchase better or more appropriate works.
 As noted above, it has deaccessioned nearly two-thirds of the founding purchase of Old Master paintings made in 1871.
 As early as 1887, it sold 5,000 Cypriot objects in order to purchase Egyptian antiquities, and over the years it sold many thousands more works from Cyprus.
 15,000 Egyptian objects were sold in the museum's shop in 1955, and nearly 10,000 works from other departments were earmarked that year for sale at auction.

 The Metropolitan Museum of Art spent $39 million to acquire art for the fiscal year ending in June 2012.
 In 2020, it spent $29,824,000 (with $6,747,000 coming from insurance and the sale of art).
 In 2021, it spent $36,402,000 (with $4,007,000 coming from insurance and the sale of art).
 In 2022, it spent $74,432,000 (with $9,488,000 coming from insurance and the sale of art); in 2023 it spent $52,401,000 (with $7,444,000 coming from insurance and the sale of art).

 In the early 1970s, under the directorship of Thomas Hoving, the Met revised its deaccessioning policy.
 It sought to acquire "world-class" pieces, including through the sale of mid- to high-value items from its collection.
 Though the Met had always sold duplicate or minor items from its collection to fund the acquisition of new pieces, the Met's new policy allowed the sale of important items with high values, objects regarded as part of the museum's core collection.
 Hoving's deaccessioning practices, including secretive non-public sales that violated donor wishes, was exposed by John L. Hess in a series of articles in the New York Times.
-These exposés provoked widespread criticism when they came to light, and they were compounded by deceitful and misleading statements made by Hoving, who was censured by the College Art Association and the Art Dealers Association of America (ADAA).
+These exposés provoked widespread criticism when they came to light, and they were compounded by deceitful and misleading statements made by Hoving, who was censured by the College Art Association and the Art Dealers Association of America.
 This resulted in an investigation of the museum by the New York State Attorney General Louis J. Lefkowitz, who held public hearings in 1972.
 As a result of these hearings, the museum agreed to list in its annual report the total cash proceeds from art sales each year, and to itemize any deaccessioned objects valued at more than $50,000 each.
 It also agreed to sell those pieces at public auction and provide advance public notice of a work being sold if it had been on view in the last ten years.
 Known as the "Hoving Affair", the deaccessioning scandal has been written about by Calvin Tomkins, in Merchants and Masterpieces (1970; rev. ed.
 1989), Michael Gross in Rogues' Gallery (2009), and Martin Gammon, Deaccessioning and its Discontents: A Critical History (2018), though the most comprehensive account remains Hess's 1974 book, The Grand Acquisitors.